 Throughout my academic tenure, I have received various honors and awards.
 I was awarded the American Society of Engineering Education (ASEE)/National Science Foundation(NSF) Small Business Postdoctoral Research Diversity Fellowship and California Alliance Postdoctoral Fellowship to pursue my postgraduate work.
 Also, I am the past recipient of the National Society of Black Engineers’ Regional Executive Board Member Impact Award, Corning Incorporated Fellowship, ACAAGS Service and Leadership Award, North Carolina State University Doctoral Dissertation Completion Grant among others.
-I also have the distinct honor of being the first African-American Female to earn a doctorate in mechanical engineering from NC State.

 Academics, service and activities keep me balanced.
 I consider myself an open book that is dedicated to increasing diversity and inclusion in engineering.